 Franklin is a medium-sized city located in the state of Wisconsin.
 With a population of 36,143 people and six constituent neighborhoods, Franklin is the 22nd largest community in Wisconsin.

 Franklin real estate is some of the most expensive in Wisconsin, although Franklin house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Franklin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
 Overall, Franklin is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Franklin who work in office and administrative support (14.18%), management occupations (11.92%), and sales jobs (11.37%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Franklin are very well educated compared to the average community in the nation: 35.70% of adults in Franklin have a bachelor's degree or even advanced degree.
+The education level of Franklin citizens is very high relative to the national average among all cities (21.84%): 39.07% of adults in Franklin have a bachelor's degree or even advanced degree.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Arabic.